MagicLex/regent/README.md

 ## Usage

-1. Visit the app
+1. Visit the app at [regent.hops.works](https://regent.hops.works)
+2. Choose your preferred language (Swedish is the default)
+3. Login with BankID or continue as guest
-2. Optionally add your OpenAI API key in Settings
+4. Add your AI model API key in Settings
-3. Start chatting
+5. Start chatting with full data sovereignty

 ## Architecture

-Built with a focus on simplicity:
+Built with European values in mind:

-- React for UI components
+- React for UI components with TypeScript
-- Tailwind CSS for styling
+- Responsive design using Tailwind CSS
-- localStorage for persistence
+- Multi-language support (i18n)
+- Local-first data storage
+- Self-hosting friendly architecture
-- Direct OpenAI API integration
+- Direct API integration with various AI models
-- No external state management
+- No external tracking or state management

 ## License